Open Channel Flow: Uniform Flow

 3. Circular Channel:

-• Semicircle (y=D/2y = D/2) is most efficient for open channel flow.
+• A semicircle (y=D/2y = D/2) is the most efficient configuration for open channel flow.

 Key Takeaways

-• Velocity Distribution: Is non-uniform, with the maximum velocity occurring slightly below the free water surface, not on it.
+• Velocity Distribution: Non-uniform, with maximum velocity occurring slightly below the free water surface, not on it.

-• The Hydraulic Radius (RR) is a critical parameter in open channel flow, defined as the ratio of the cross-sectional area to the wetted perimeter.
+• Hydraulic Radius (RR): A critical parameter defined as the ratio of flow area to wetted perimeter (R=A/PR = A/P).